-Revenues for the three months ended March 31, 2024 was \$16.1 million, compared to \$0 for the three months ended March 31, 2023.
-During the quarter, we entered into the Settlement Agreement with Novartis, pursuant to which we transferred our rights to future royalties on the net sales of Beovu® to Novartis for one-time amount of \$8.0 million and Novartis also agreed to forgo its right to reclaim royalties previously paid of \$8.1 million to us and Apexigen.
-Both of these amounts are recognized as revenues, upon execution of the Settlement Agreement.
+Revenues for the six months ended June 30, 2024 was \$16.1 million, compared to \$0 for the six months ended June 30, 2023.
+During the first quarter of fiscal 2024, we entered into the Settlement Agreement with Novartis, pursuant to which we transferred our rights to future royalties on the net sales of Beovu® to Novartis for a one-time amount of \$8.0 million and Novartis also agreed to forgo its right to reclaim royalties previously paid of \$8.1 million to us and Apexigen.
+Both of these amounts were recognized as revenues upon execution of the Settlement Agreement during the six months ended June 30, 2024.